Hardcoded (video game): Development

 Wintermelon draws artwork by hand, and converts it into pixel form afterwards for the game.

 Hardcoded was conceived by American designer Kenzie Wintermelon, who has co-developed it with Trix.
 Wintermelon and Trix initially wanted to develop a video game since when they met in high school.
 They began development for the game in 2017.
-Wintermelon conceived of the game as a way to make money from cisgender people with a futanari or trans fetish, and hoped that it would make being a girl seem like a "real possibility" to them.
+Wintermelon conceived of the game as a way to make money from cisgender people with a futanari or trans fetish, and hoped that it would make transitioning seem like a "real possibility" to them.
 The game intentionally avoids fetishizing the trans community with slurs, transphobia and other derogatory language and treatment, and Wintermelon wrote Hardcoded to reflect the trans community positively.
 Wintermelon was cautious of using the acceptance of a trans girl by her community as an emotional payoff, and had the main character be a droid to create an emotional buffer that would feel somewhat similar to the alienation that trans people felt while keeping the overall atmosphere more positive.
 Wintermelon was initially cautious about what content she added to the game, but has expanded to adding a wider range with support from backers.
 Her motivations for creating the game has changed with its success, as she passed making over $6,000 per month from the Patreon which supports Hardcodeds development.

 Hardcoded was created using the Godot game engine.
 The pixel art of the game is created by Wintermelon.
 She draws artwork by hand and converts it into pixel form.
 The cyberpunk setting was inspired by Shadowrun, and Wintermelon decided on a cyberpunk theme for the game because "it felt right for some reason."
 The developers try to split up work between them evenly.
 Trix works on background animations and a few character stories, while Wintermelon focuses on the lewd scenes, animation, and programming.
 Wintermelon talked about her experience developing the game at a PAX East 2020 panel.